smiling-sloth/FescherFrenn/README.md

 # Fëscherfrënn Stengefort — Fishing Competition Register

-A desktop application for registering participants, logging catches, and generating result reports for the fishing competitions of **Fëscherfrënn Stengefort**.
+A desktop application for registering participants, logging catches, and generating result reports for the fishing competitions of **Fëscherfrënn Stengefort 2010 a.s.b.l.**.

 It is built with a deliberately simple, large-font interface so that it can be operated comfortably by non-technical users during a live event.